crossminer/scava-docs/docs/user-guide/administration/index.md

   * Show up the list of metric-providers.
   * Manage its own token authorities.
   * Show up the stack traces.
-* ADMIN ROLE: The admin profile is the super-user of the admini-ui which is enable to get access to almost all the features come with the administration dashboard, including:
+* ADMIN ROLE: The admin profile is the super-user of the admin-ui which is enable to get access to almost all the features come with the administration dashboard, including:
   * Import/create new projects.
   * Show up the list of registred projects.
   * Manage new analysis tasks.
   * Show up the analysis tasks status.
   * Show up the list of metric-providers.
   * Manage the admin-ui users and their roles.
-  * Monitor the workers and their analysis tasks.
+  * Monitor the workers and theirs analysis tasks.
   * Manage configuration properties.
   * Show up the stack traces.